Only 8 Left

 Browse all of our large garden trees.

 Elms naturally love a moist, fertile soil close to a water source.
-But they were also widespread street trees, so they will grow in pretty much anything, and are practically immune to urban pollution.
+But they were also widespread street trees, so they'll grow in pretty much anything, and are practically immune to urban pollution.

-Growth rate will be a bit disappointing on chalky soil, but as long as it has plenty of sun and mulch it will get there eventually!
+Growth rate will be a bit disappointing on chalky soil, but as long as it has plenty of sun and mulch it'll get there eventually!

 In dry soils, Elms need extra help to establish: